The PCB Design Advantages You Can Expect with Altium Designer 3D Viewing

 If you are designing printed circuit boards on CAD systems without 3D capabilities you are missing out on a lot.
 Being able to do full 3D checking, seeing how tight components can be placed together, or simply getting an idea of what the board will actually look like when it is assembled are just some of the things that are beyond what your design system can do for you.

 PCB design systems with 3D capabilities are available though, you just have to start using them.
-Let’s contrast some of the pain that you may be experiencing now without 3D capabilities with what you can expect to gain when you start working with a PCB design system with 3D.
+Let’s contrast some of the pain that you may be experiencing now without 3D capabilities with what you can expect to gain when you start working with an Altium 3D view.